MontiCore/sysmlv2/README.md

   java -jar MCSysMLv2.jar -i Car.sysml -pp
 ```

-A `code generation` is currently in work, but the not yet available.
+A `code generation` and `advanced consistency checks` are currently in
+work, but the not yet available.

 ## Further Information